caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 Uh, the text and borders don’t change size, so it needs some love cause it’s pretty broken as it stands.

-Now one thing we’re already doing here is, we’re using an aspect ratio which allows the container to respond as an image would so, that’s all good.
+Now one thing we’re already doing here is, we’re using an `aspect-ratio` which allows the container to respond as an image would so, that’s all good.

 ```css
 figure {